chiragkataria0510/IoT-Temperature-Humidity-Monitoring-System/README.md

-#  IoT-Based Malware Detection System
+#  IoT-Based Temperature Humidity Monitoring System

 It is a sensor-based system that uses LoRaWAN technology to monitor temperature and humidity in various environments.
 This system is suitable for applications in various industries, including food storage, pharmaceuticals, and environmental monitoring.